 Both countries claimed the islands and had residents living on San Juan Island.
-The dispute came to a head on June 15, 1859, when Lyman Cutlar, an American, shot and killed a Hudson's Bay Company pig, that was rooting in his garden.
-When British authorities threatened to arrest Cutlar and evict his countrymen, the 9th U.S. Infantry, under Captain George E. Pickett, established a camp near the southern end of San Juan Island.
+The dispute came to a head on June 15, 1859, when Lyman Cutlar, an American, shot and killed a Hudson’s Bay Company pig, which was rooting in his garden.
+When British authorities threatened to arrest Cutlar and evict his countrymen, the Ninth U.S. Infantry, under the command of Captain George E. Pickett, established a camp near the southern end of San Juan Island.
 In response, British warships were dispatched to the island.
-When Rear Admiral R. Lambert Baynes, commander of British naval forces in the east Pacific, arrived on the scene, he wisely declared that he would not "involve two great nations in a war over a squabble about a pig."
+When Rear Admiral R. Lambert Baynes, commander of British naval forces in the east Pacific, arrived on the scene, he wisely declared that he would not “involve two great nations in a war over a squabble about a pig.”

 The two sides agreed to a joint military occupation of the islands until a settlement could be reached.
 The Americans remained on the southern end of San Juan Island in “American Camp,” and on March 21, 1860, British Royal Marines established what is now known as “English Camp” at Garrison Bay on the island’s northwest coast.
 The sides remained deadlocked until the two countries signed the Treaty of Washington in 1871 and decided to have Kaiser Wilhelm I of Germany settle the border dispute.
 Kaiser Wilhelm referred the matter to a three-man arbitration commission, which roughly a year later ruled in favor of the Americans, and thus the final boundary between the United States and Canada was set.